umbalaconmeogia/batsg-template/appTemplate/yii2app/yii-advanced-app-2.0.15/README.md

 ## Source code of new directory structure

-You can download the source code of new directory structure from this repository's *src* folder.
+You can download the source code of new directory structure from this [src](./src) folder.

 To keep the source code small, it does not contain the *vendor* directory.
 Run `composer install` to make it download necessary dependencies.